EV Battery – Dry Cleanrooms

 Scale and Speed of Delivery

-Ardmac’s ability to deliver these fast track Giga Battery Facilities can be demonstrated by our proven ability to deliver complex large scale Data Centres and Microelectronic facilities across the UK and Europe.
+Ardmac’s ability to deliver these fast track Giga Battery Facilities is demonstrated by our proven ability to deliver complex large scale Data Centres and Microelectronic facilities across the UK and Europe.

 Giga Battery Applications